AndresZea2003/rest-library/README.md

 ]);
 ```

-### Creating a new payment request to get a Session Payment Response
+### Creating a new payment request to get a Payment Response

 Simply provide the necessary payment information and you will get a Process Response if successful, for this example,
 are using the MINIMUM INFORMATION that must be provided, to see the complete structure, consult the documentation or the